-Leptotes Bicolor is also called Bletia Bicolor.
-It is a miniature, warm growing epiphyte, with terete pencil-like, long pseudobulbs covered basally by several membranous sheaths and has a single, apical or spreading, subcylindric, acute, deeply grooved dorsally, shiny, dark green, long leaf.
-It has large, successively opening, fragrant flowers on a 2 cm long inflorescence shorter than and arising from the base of the leaves, occurring in the late winter or early spring.
-The flowers are 3-5 cm in diameter.
+Leptotes Bicolor is also called Bicolored Leptotes.
+It is a miniature, warm growing epiphyte, which reaches a height of 5-10 cm, with terete pencil-like, 1-2 cm long pseudobulbs covered basally by several membranous sheaths and has a single, apical, erect or spreading, subcylindric, acute, deeply grooved dorsally, shiny, dark green, longleaf.
+It has large, successively opening, fragrant flowers on a 2 cm long inflorescence shorter than and arising from the base of the leaves, occurring in the late winter.

 500 to 900 M